By Japan specialist Katherine

 Courses can include cooked or raw fish dishes, a meat dish, a miso soup, as well as rice decorated with a momji (Japanese acer) leaf if your visit is in the autumn.
 In the spring, you may well see delicate cherry blossom leaves adorning your plate.

 Take a helicopter flight over Tokyo

-To see Tokyo’s sprawling skyline at night with its flashing neon lights and high rises is a thrilling experience from the air on a 30 minute helicopter flight.
-You’ll travel down the Sumida River and towards Rainbow Bridge, which crosses Tokyo Bay.
+To see Tokyo’s sprawling skyline at night with its flashing neon lights and high rises is a thrilling experience from the air on a 30-minute helicopter flight.
+You’ll travel down the Sumida River and toward Rainbow Bridge, which crosses Tokyo Bay.
 At night, the bridge is lit up in technicolour.

 Luxury accommodation in Japan

 One way to combine Japanese heritage with a little luxury is to spend a few nights in a ryokan.
 This is a traditional inn, where the flooring is made of tatami (rice straw or bamboo and soft rush) matting, you sleep on futons and dine in your room from a small table on the floor.
 It is more comfortable than you might expect, and the service you receive is second to none.